BAM-PFA/guerrillatv/_pages/interviews.md

   <div class="col-md-8 col-xl-6 text-right">
     <h2>Allen Rucker</h2>
     <p>
-      Allen Rucker later became known for his writing, including the mockumentary series <strong>The History of White People in America</strong> (with Martin Mull) and <i>The New York Times</i> bestseller <strong>The Sopranos Family Cookbook</strong>, and has also become an activist for disability rights.
+      Allen Rucker later became known for his writing, including the mockumentary series <i>The History of White People in America</i> (with Martin Mull) and <i>The New York Times</i> bestseller <i>The Sopranos Family Cookbook</i>, and has also become an activist for disability rights.
     </p>
   </div>
 </div>